futpix/caravans-in-australia/content/review/184-Design-RV-Forerunner-F2-5-_-6.md

   ogtitle: "Should I buy Forerunner F2-5 & 6 by Design RV?"
   ogdescription: "The Design RV Forerunner F2-5 & 6 is classed as Unknown Type, and sleeps 4-6 people.
 It is Australian made and comes in at 22 ft.
 It generally has Separate shower & toilet."
 categories: ["Design RV"]
-tags: ["Sleeps 4-6", "22 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4-6", "22 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "8.62"
 bodyLength: "6.65"
 totalHeight: "2.975"